gebenner1/PredictingFoodRatingsWithReviewsNLP/README.md

 We are using features (mainly the text and summary) from this data to predict the reviews of Amazon Fine Foods using mutliple different prediction methods.

 The files are:
-- TabularBOW.ipynb (Basic feature engineering, and bag of word predictions)
+- FeatureEng_BOW.ipynb (Basic feature engineering, and bag of word predictions)
 -